Skip to main content

 How-To Guides

-Property Tax Appeal and CAM: What Happens to Your Recovery When You Win
+Property Tax Appeal and CAM: What Happens When You Win

-Winning a property tax appeal creates a refund — and that refund has to flow back through your CAM pool.
+Winning a property tax appeal creates a refund.
+That refund has to flow back through your CAM pool.
 Most landlords don't know what to do next.

 Read Post